-If you haven’t introduced your kids to mythological stories yet, story of the birth of Lord Krishna is a great way to begin as the story is inspirational and captivating.
-Children love Mythological tales, and Lord Krishna is one of their favorite characters.
+If you haven’t introduced your kids to mythological stories yet, the story of the birth of Lord Krishna is a great way to begin with, as it is inspirational and captivating.
+Lord Krishna is one of the favorite incarnations to be cherished in childhood.
 So make the story more understandable for your little ones with the help of this post.
 Read on to learn more.

 Once upon a time in India, there was a small town called Mathura near the river Yamuna.
 Almost 5,000 years ago, a bad king named Kans ruled the city.
 He was very greedy and cunning and wanted to be the king, even though his father Ugrasena was the actual ruler.
 So imprisoned his father and became the king by deceit.

 Ugrasena was a very compassionate king, but Kans was the opposite.
 It was a difficult time for the people of Mathura, as their king was a very unfair and evil man.
 Kans would also fight a lot with the rulers of the Yadu dynasty.
 It meant that the peace loving people of Mathura were always involved in wars and fights with other kingdoms.

 In the middle of all this bad news, some good news soon arrived.
 Kansa’s sister Devaki was to get married.
 The people of Mathura started celebrating, something they had not done since Kans became the ruler.
 Devaki would marry King Vasudev and Kans was happy, because he thought Vasudev’s kingdom would become his too.